 There are two major types of car loans: fixed rate and variable rate.
 The interest on a fixed rate car loan does not fluctuate and it features an unchanging instalment amount throughout the entire repayment period; while a variable rate car loan has interest and instalment amount that fluctuates along with the prevailing Base Lending Rate (BLR).
 In Malaysia, most car loans are the fixed rate variant.

 Car buyers with extra disposable income may wish to consider a flexible type of variable rate car loan that allows them to reduce the interest by depositing extra money into a linked account, much like how a flexi home loan works.
-To access this specific loan type, click here.

 In Malaysia, car loan interest rates differ based on several criteria, which notably include the make and model of the car, the age of the car (new or second-hand), the financial standing of the borrower, the loan amount, the repayment period as well as the entity providing the loan.
-Generally, it is a good idea to make comparisons between several lenders before signing up for a car loan, and the easiest way to do so is using iMoney's online calculator.
+Generally, it is a good idea to make comparisons between several lenders before signing up for a car loan, and the easiest way to do so is using iMoney's online car loan calculator.

 To use our online calculator, simply choose the make and model of your car then drag or key in your preferred loan amount and loan period at the top of this page.
-Upon completion, the online calculator would generate a list of available car loan packages fitting your requirements, starting with the ones with the best rates at the top.
+Upon completion, the online car loan calculator in Malaysia would generate a list of available car loan packages fitting your requirements, starting with the ones with the best rates at the top.
 By clicking on "fixed rate" or "variable rate" tabs below the calculator, you can switch between the two major categories of car loans.
 Keep changing the fields until you see a package you like, and then click on the best car loan for you by clicking on the Apply Now button to sign up.
 Our online application service is FREE and available for all.

-Margin of financing: This is the loan amount expressed as a percentage of the car's value.
+This is the loan amount expressed as a percentage of the car's value.
 For example: if a bank offers a margin of financing of 90% for a car valued at RM100,000, the bank is effectively agreeing to lend 90% x RM100,000 = RM90,000 to the borrower.

-Guarantor: A guarantor is a person who agrees to pay off a loan on a borrower's behalf if the latter defaults on the said loan.
+A guarantor is a person who agrees to pay off a loan on a borrower's behalf if the latter defaults on the said loan.
 In Malaysia, a guarantor may be required for a car loan especially if the borrower does not have stable income, or have opted for a loan amount that goes above a predetermined percentage of his or her income.

-Repossession: This is when the lender takes away the car from a borrower when the latter fails to service the car loan instalments in two consecutive months.
+This is when the lender takes away the car from a borrower when the latter fails to service the car loan instalments in two consecutive months.
 In Malaysia, a car cannot be repossessed if more than 75% of the car loan has been settled.